f-nyx/http-global-state/README.md

 # http-global-state

-Example app to show how to handle HTTP global state in NodeJS applications
+Example app to show how to handle HTTP global state in NodeJS applications.